WICD (TV): Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WICD shut down its analog signal, over UHF channel 15, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 41.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 15.
-On September 1, 2018, WICD moved from channel 41 to channel 32.
+WICD shut down its analog signal, over UHF channel 15, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 41, using virtual channel 15.